isaac-sim/IsaacLab/docs/source/tutorials/00_sim/index.rst

 ==============================

 These tutorials show you how to launch the simulation with different settings and spawn objects in the simulated scene.
-They cover the following APIs: :class:`~omni.isaac.lab.app.AppLauncher`, :class:`~omni.isaac.lab.sim.SimulationContext`, and :class:`~omni.isaac.lab.sim.spawners`.
+They cover the following APIs: :class:`~isaaclab.app.AppLauncher`, :class:`~isaaclab.sim.SimulationContext`, and :class:`~isaaclab.sim.spawners`.

 .. toctree::
     :maxdepth: 1